sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 * Mixed character encoding, sometimes differing per line
 * Different escaping mechanisms of values, which depends on the _name_ of the value.
-* Parameters, which different escaping mechanisms and a new (rfc6868) standard escaping mechanism that noone supports yet.
+* Parameters, with different escaping mechanisms and a new (rfc6868) standard escaping mechanism that noone supports yet.
 * Line-folding.
 Sometimes single multi-byte UTF-8 characters are split up with a new-line.